-The recent discovery of superconductivity in the infinite-layer~\cite{Li2019,Li2020a,Zeng2020,Osada2020a,Osada2020b,Zeng2022} and quintuple-layer~\cite{Pan2022} Ruddlesden-Popper nickelates $R_{n+1}$Ni$_n$O$_{2n+2}$ ($R=$rare earth) presents a long-awaited new chapter in the study of unconventional superconductors.
-These layered compounds are derived from their counterparts in the parent series $R_{n+1}$Ni$_n$O$_{3n+1}$ via chemical reduction by removing the apical oxygens.
-This results in stacked NiO$_2$ planes with Ni of electronic configuration close to 3$d^9$, featuring a single partially occupied 3\dx{} orbital.
-They are thus argued to be close analogs to the isostructural and isoelectronic cuprates~\cite{Wu2020,Kitatani2020} with a few noted differences~\cite{Botana2020}.
-Indeed, early experiments have identified symmetry-breaking competing orders in these compounds that bare much resemblance to those in the cuprates~\cite{Krieger2022,Tam2022,Rossi2022}.
+The recent discovery of superconductivity in the infinite-layer~\cite{Li2019,Li2020a,Zeng2020,Osada2020a,Osada2020b,Zeng2022} and quintuple-layer~\cite{Pan2022} Ruddlesden-Popper nickelates $R_{n+1}$Ni$_n$O$_{2n+2}$ ($R=$rare earth) marks a significant advancement in the study of unconventional superconductors.
+These compounds, derived from the parent series $R_{n+1}$Ni$_n$O$_{3n+1}$ via chemical reduction by removing apical oxygens, feature stacked NiO$_2$ planes with Ni of electronic configuration close to 3$d^9$ with a single partially occupied 3\dx{} orbital, akin to the isostructural and isoelectronic cuprates~\cite{Wu2020,Kitatani2020} with a few noted differences~\cite{Botana2020}.
+Indeed, early experiments have unveiled symmetry-breaking competing orders in these compounds reminiscent of those in the cuprates~\cite{Krieger2022,Tam2022,Rossi2022}.

 Recently, superconductivity with a high transition temperature of 80~K has also been reported in \LNO{} under high pressure~\cite{Sun2023}. \LNO{} distinguishes itself from other known nickelate superconductors due to its unique lattice and electronic structure.
-As a member compound of the series $R_{n+1}$Ni$_n$O$_{3n+1}$, \LNO{} retains intact bilayers of corner-sharing NiO$_6$ octahedra [Fig.~\ref{fig:model}(a)], resulting in a formal Ni configuration of 3$d^{7.5}$ that deviates significantly from its cuprate cousins, which necessitates a multi-orbital description of its possible superconducting mechanisms~\cite{Luo2023,Zhang2023,Yang2023,Lechermann2023,Sakakibara2023,Gu2023,Shen2023,Christiansson2023}.
+As a member compound of the series $R_{n+1}$Ni$_n$O$_{3n+1}$, \LNO{} retains intact bilayers of corner-sharing NiO$_6$ octahedra [Fig.~\ref{fig:model}(a)], resulting in a formal Ni configuration of 3$d^{7.5}$ that deviates significantly from its cuprate cousins, which necessitates a multi-orbital description of its possible superconducting mechanisms~\cite{Luo2023,Zhang2023,Yang2023,Lechermann2023,Sakakibara2023,Gu2023,Shen2023,Christiansson2023,Cao2024}.
 This substantial distinction in the relevant low-energy degrees of freedom naturally raises expectations of a distinct and potentially more complex phase diagram of \LNO{} than the cuprates, introducing an exciting new platform for further exploration of superconductivity and its interplay with the competing charge and spin orders.